 Dental insurance doesn’t generally cover teeth whitening since this type of procedure is cosmetic.
 Fortunately, there are lower-priced whitening alternatives that are easy to access.

-That said, dental insurance can be critical to have in order to save money.
-Critical preventative care like routine cleanings, exams, and X-rays alone can cost you hundreds of dollars per year.5 Those costs can increase dramatically if you need corrective procedures such as fillings or root canals.
+That said, dental insurance can be critical to help save money.
+Preventative care like routine cleanings, exams, and X-rays alone can cost you hundreds of dollars per year.5 Those costs can increase dramatically if you need corrective procedures such as fillings or root canals.

 Aflac is ready to help you get the dental insurance coverage you need at a rate you can afford.
 Contact us today for a dental insurance quote.